AndersGMadsen/comsocsci2021group3/index.md

 </tbody>
 </table>

-As seen, all of the philosophers seen in the table are well-known seminal figures of Philosophy.
+As seen, all the philosophers seen in the table are well-known seminal figures of Philosophy.
 To remind to the reader, remember that in-degree reveals how many links from other philosophers point to the philosopher in question while out-degree reveals how many philosophers the philosopher in question points towards (on Wikipedia).
-It is thus unsuprising that we see the top 10 philosophers above since they seminal figures of Philosophy, and we would expect them to be either linked to from many other philosophers' Wikipedia pages, or link to other philosophers' Wikipedia pages.
+It is thus unsurprising that we see the top 10 philosophers above since they seminal figures of Philosophy, and we would expect them to be either linked to from many other philosophers’ Wikipedia pages, or link to other philosophers’ Wikipedia pages.

 #### Scatterplot (in out correlation)
-Continuing on the last point made above, we now investigate if there a correlation between the in- and out-degree for philosophers.
+Continuing the last point made above, we now investigate if there a correlation between the in- and out-degree for philosophers.

 <iframe align=middle id="serviceFrameSend" width=700 height=1100 frameborder="0" src="plot2.html"></iframe>

-The above plot shows the respective in- and out-degrees for each Philosopher.
-As seen, there is a general positive correlation between the degrees, meaning that we expect (on average) a philosophers' in-degree to reveal something about the appertaining out-degree - namely that philosophers with high in-degree also have high out-degree, and low in-degree philosophers have low out-degree.
+The above plot shows the respective in- and out-degrees for each philosopher.
+As seen, there is a general positive correlation between the degrees, meaning that we expect (on average) a philosophers’ in-degree to reveal something about the appertaining out-degree - namely that philosophers with high in-degree also have high out-degree, and low in-degree philosophers have low out-degree.

 ### Initial text
 Our main goal with the following text analysis is to utilize NLP tools that we have learned throughout the course to get an deeper insight about the content in the different philosopher body text as well as the larger corpuses based on known core-areas and the interpreted ones based on network connections.
 Using different methods such as term-frequency (TF), term frequency–inverse document frequency (TF-IDF) and WordClouds (WC), we want to find out how well we are able to describe each philosopher as well as categorized documents and discuss whether the result was expected or not.
 Furthermore, this could contribute to the investigation of whether our split seems meaningful or not.